- Location: Kent, UK

 Pell Frischmann and Network Rail worked alongside each other and together formed the core of Medway Council’s rail team, which delivered the rail elements of the HIF bid from GRIP 2, a Strategic Outline Business Case and in to GRIP 3.

 We had identified several areas of complexity, risk and sensitivity.
 Of prime focus were:

 - Ecology – The Peninsula had many SSSI and RAMSAR sites and some may be impacted by the rail scheme.
 We prioritised ecology surveys and engagement with Natural England;

 - Sustainability – Re-use of existing infrastructure such as bridges and earthworks structures;

-- Safety – Consultancy work with DfT and the train operator to agree a traction power strategy for the Peninsula which suits the existing rolling stock and addresses safety concerns of DC 3rd rail.
+- Safety – Consultancy work with DfT and the train operator to agree a traction power strategy for the Peninsula which suits the existing rolling stock and addressed safety concerns of DC 3rd rail.